-The University of South Carolina Big Data Health Science Center is requesting applications from predoctoral students for 3-month, full-time (40 hours per week program to work alongside established clinical scientists on one or more Big Data Health-related studies.
+The University of South Carolina Big Data Health Science Center is requesting applications from master’s and pre-dissertation doctoral students for a 3-month, full-time (40 hours per week) program to work alongside established clinical scientists on one or more Big Data Health-related studies.
 Each student trainee will be involved in a specific research project, actively participating in a hands-on manner in a research laboratory currently conducting studies related to Big Data Health Science.
-Investigators, laboratories, and brief descriptions of areas of research are provided below.
+Investigators, laboratories, and brief descriptions of areas of research are provided in the T35 mentor page.

 Students will be matched with a mentor according to the students’ interests and mentor availability.
-In addition, each trainee will participate in discussions on responsible conduct in research, participate in a specifically designed T35 seminar series presented by many of the T35 preceptors, attend journal groups, attend campus-wide activities of interest as part of their training experience, and will have opportunities to present their work.
+In addition, each trainee will receive formal classroom training (at no expense to the trainee), participate in discussions on responsible conduct in research, participate in a specifically designed T35 seminar series presented by many of the T35 preceptors, attend journal groups, attend campus-wide activities of interest as part of their training experience, and will have opportunities to present their work.

-This program is for students enrolled in a graduate program leading to a doctorate degree in physical and/or quantitative sciences.
+This program is for masters or pre-dissertation doctoral students in physical and/or quantitative sciences.
 Students participate full time for 3 consecutive months.
 The preferred time period is from mid-May through mid-August.
 The following is a full list of eligibility requirements:

-- Must be a full-time pre-doctoral student from a quantitative or physical science department with a minimum GPA of 3.5
+- Must be a full-time masters or pre-dissertation graduate student from a quantitative or physical science department with a minimum GPA of 3.5

 - Must have completed at least one year (two semesters) of study before the summer training begins